Frank Moss (technologist)

-Frank Moss is a researcher, technology and biotechnology entrepreneur, academician and author.
-Moss was the director of the MIT Media Lab from 2006 to 2011.
-He remains a professor of the practice and the principal investigator for the New Media Medicine research group, which he founded.
+Frank Moss is a researcher, technology and biotechnology entrepreneur, academic and author.
+Moss was the director of the MIT Media Lab from 2006 to 2011, where he was the Wiesner Professor of the Practice of Media Arts and Sciences and the principal investigator for the New Media Medicine research group, which he founded.

 He is the author of The Sorcerers and Their Apprentices: How the Digital Magicians of the MIT Media Lab Are Creating the Innovative Technologies That Will Transform Our Lives, published in 2011.

-From 2007 to 2011, Moss was a trustee of Princeton University, where he served as Chairman of the Alumni Affairs Committee; currently, he is a member of the Advisory Council for the School of Engineering and Applied Sciences.
-He is also a member of the advisory council of the Mayo Clinic Center for Innovation.
+From 2007 to 2011, Moss was a trustee of Princeton University, where he served as Chairman of the Alumni Affairs Committee; currently, he is a member of the Leadership Advisory Council for the Princeton School of Engineering and Applied Sciences.
+He is a trustee of the Jackson Laboratory and also a member of the External Advisory Council of the James M. Anderson Center for Health Systems Excellence at the Cincinnati Children's Medical Center.
+Moss also served on the leadership advisory council of the Mayo Clinic Center for Innovation.

 Education and early career

 Moss was born Franklin Moss on April 20, 1949 in Baltimore, Maryland, where he attended the Baltimore Polytechnic Institute.
 His father was Sam Moss, a local radio personality who had a weekly radio show, The Sam Moss Show, in Baltimore for 30 years.
-He is the middle child of older brother Billy, a retired successful restaurateur; and younger sister Ivy.
+Moss's mother Rose co-produced and co-wrote the show.
+He is the middle child with older brother Billy, a successful restaurateur and restaurant business broker; and younger sister Ivy, an environmentalist.

 As a teenager, Moss became enthralled with America’s fledgling space program, which informed his choice of higher education and career.
 He received a BS in aerospace and mechanical sciences from Princeton University, and both his MS and PhD in aeronautics and astronautics from MIT.
+While a research assistant at the Draper Laboratory at MIT, Moss designed the original prototype for the Space Shuttle digital horizontal flight system.
 In the course of his academic work at MIT, he became exposed to high-performance computing and networking technologies that would later become part of the Internet.
 His interest in the broad commercial potential of these technologies led him to pursue his professional career in the computer and software industries.

 He began his career at IBM's scientific center in Haifa, Israel, where he also taught at the Technion, Israel Institute of Technology.
-He later held various research and management positions at IBM's Yorktown Heights (NY) Research Center, working on advanced development projects in the areas of networking and distributed computing; and executive management positions at Apollo Computer Inc., and Lotus Development Corporation.
+He later held various research and management positions at IBM's Yorktown Heights (NY) Research Center, working on advanced development projects in the areas of networking and distributed computing; and executive management positions at Apollo Computer Inc. and Lotus Development Corporation.